Jeep Recon

-The Jeep Recon is a battery electric mid-size SUV produced by Jeep in 2025.
-Revealed in a set of images in September 2022 alongside two other Jeep models, it is an off-road-oriented SUV that is heavily inspired by the Wrangler, and will be sold alongside it.
-The Recon name was previously used for a variant of the Wrangler.
+The Jeep Recon is a battery electric mid-size SUV that entered the market in early 2026.
+Presented in a set of images in September 2022 alongside two other Jeep models, it is an off-road-oriented SUV that is heavily inspired by the Wrangler, and will be sold alongside it.
+A Wrangler variant was previously marketed as the Recon.

-The Jeep Recon is based on the STLA Large platform, with fully independent suspension.
+The Recon is based on Stellantis' STLA Large platform, with fully independent suspension.
 The vehicle will have removable doors, retractable roof, electronic locking differentials, Selec-Terrain traction management functions, skid plates, tow hooks, off-road-rated tires, and underbody protection.
 It will be produced in North America and will be available for the global market.

 Production and release

-The Jeep Recon is slated for production at the Toluca Car Assembly plant in Toluca, Mexico, with manufacturing expected to commence in 2025.
-The vehicle is anticipated to arrive in U.S. dealerships in late 2025.
+The Recon is scheduled for production at the Toluca Car Assembly plant in Toluca, Mexico, with manufacturing commencing in 2026 ahead of its arrival at North American dealerships on June 26, 2026, to be followed by other regions.
+Although Auto Express reported later that month that the Recon and Wagoneer S would no longer be sold in Europe as planned, Jeep later confirmed its plans to bring the Recon to Europe in 2027.